interuss/dss/monitoring/uss_qualifier/suites/faa/uft/design/README.md

 4. Mock USS - This is an instance of the InterUSS monitoring tool mock_uss with scd and messagesigning capabilities enabled.
 In a local deployment of the test infrastructure, this can be supplied by a local instance of mock_uss running as a dockerized container exposing port 8077, as per monitoring/mock_uss/run_locally_msgsigning.sh.
 5. USS-under-Test - This is the USS that needs to be tested.
 6. uss_qualifier interface.
-USSes need to develop an interface for their USS to interface with the test harness.
-Uss_Qualifer will inject operations through this interface.
+USSes need to develop an interface for their USS to interface with the test harness. uss_qualifier will inject operations through this interface.
 The spec to implement is - [Strategic Coordination Test Data Injection](../../../../../../interfaces/automated_testing/scd/v1/scd.yaml)

 The main idea behind the tests is that mock_uss will consume and validate all the requests and responses from USS-under-test.